puke3615/ComfyUI-OneAPI/README.md

   }'
 ```

-## Notes
+## ⚠️ Notes

-- This plugin is designed to simplify API calls, and does not provide WebSocket real-time progress information
+- 🔄 This plugin uses HTTP polling to get results, does not provide WebSocket real-time progress
-- Long-running workflows may cause request timeouts, consider setting appropriate timeout values
+- ⏱️ Long-running workflows may cause request timeouts, consider setting appropriate timeout values
-- Parameter mapping in workflows depends on special markers in node titles
+- 🏷️ Parameter mapping and output marking depend on special markers in node titles